Insurance Required Home Inspection Los Angeles | Licensed General Contractor Report | Onyx General Construction

 Request an inspection.

 If your insurance carrier has requested a home inspection by a licensed general contractor, contact Onyx to schedule.
-We serve homeowners, brokers, and agents across Los Angeles — from Pacific Palisades to Pasadena, Venice to Encino.
+We serve homeowners, brokers, and agents across the Westside, Mid-City, and South LA — from Pacific Palisades to Hancock Park, Venice to Inglewood.